-Results from a North Sea mixed-fisheries analysis are presented in ICES (2017b).
-For 2018, assuming a strictly implemented discard ban (corresponding to the "Minimum" scenario), whiting would be the most limiting stock, being estimated to constrain 24 out of 42 fleet segments.
+Results from a North Sea mixed-fisheries analysis are presented in ICES (2017b); this analysis has not been updated.
+The analysis for or 2018, assuming a strictly implemented discard ban (corresponding to the "Minimum" scenario), indicated that whiting would be the most limiting stock, being estimated to constrain 24 out of 42 fleet segments.
 Haddock is the second most limiting stock, constraining eight fleet segments.
 Additionally, if Norway lobster was managed by separate TACs for the individual functional units (FUs), Norway lobster in FU 6 would be considered the most limiting stock for ten fleet segments.
-Conversely, in the "Maximum" scenario, saithe and Eastern Channel plaice would be the least limiting for 20 and 11 fleet segments, respectively.
-Finally, if Norway lobster was managed by separate TACs, 5, 33, and 4.nonFU would be the least limiting for nine, two, one, and two fleet segments, respectively.
-For those demersal fish stocks for which the FMSY range is available, a "range" scenario is presented that minimizes the potential for TAC mismatches in 2018 within the FMSY range.
+Conversely, in the "Maximum" scenario, saithe and eastern English Channel plaice would be the least limiting for 20 and 11 fleet segments, respectively.
+Finally, if Norway lobster was managed by separate TACs, Norway lobster in FUs 7, 5, 33, and outside the FUs in Subarea 4 would be the least limiting for nine, two, one, and two fleet segments, respectively.
+For those demersal fish stocks for which the FMSY range is available, a "Range" scenario is presented that minimizes the potential for TAC mismatches in 2018 within the FMSY range.
 This scenario returns a fishing mortality by stock which, if used for setting single-stock fishing opportunities for 2018, may reduce the gap between the most and the least restrictive TACs, thus reducing the potential for quota over- and undershoot.
-This "range" scenario suggests that the potential for mixed-fisheries mismatch would be lowered with a 2018 TAC in the lower part of the FMSY range for eastern English Channel plaice and saithe, and in the upper part of the range for cod and North Sea plaice.
-Norway lobster was not included in the 'range' scenario.
+This "Range" scenario suggests that the potential for mixed-fisheries mismatch would be lowered with a 2018 TAC in the lower part of the FMSY range for eastern English Channel plaice and saithe, and in the upper part of the range for cod and North Sea plaice.
+Norway lobster was not included in the "Range" scenario.